nus-cs2103-AY2324S2/ip/docs/README.md

 > ```
 >
 > * This undoes the previous change, which is creating a todo called `assignment`,
-> * The Task list is rolled back to its previous state, before that todo was created.
+> * The task list is rolled back to its previous state, before that todo was created.

 > **Example**
 >